andgineer/sorokin.engineer/posts/en/_posts/2019-02-28-serious_training_endurance_athlets_rob_sleamaker_ray_browning.md

 Fill you fly.
 Aerobic intensity and relaxed muscles.

-15 minutes warm up, 10 hitch.
+15 minutes warm up, 10 cool down.

 The duration of the plan includes rest periods between accelerations.